im-knots/ea-monorepo/README.md

 - Leaderboards and gamification challenges for users to show off and earn more compute credits by completing challenges and gaining ranks
 - Dataset storage for users models, datasets, outputs, ect

+## Repo Contents
+- Eru Labs brand webpage front/backends
+- Ea platform front/backends
+- Ainulindale Client software for various platforms
+- Terraform to deploy infrastructure and Eru Labs services to GCP
+- Documentation diagrams managed as code for the whole of Eru Labs

 ## Platform Design
 Each core feature of the Ea platform usually consists of one or more microservices working together to drive that feature.
 These are called "Ea Feature Engines".
 When adding a new core feature, we must implement a new Feature Engine that we can plug into the rest of the platform.
 Feature Engines should be designed to follow microservice design best practices around state, decoupling, and separation of concerns.